One for the Road (song)

 "One for the Road" is a song by English band Arctic Monkeys from their fifth studio album, AM.

 It was released on 9 December 2013 as the fourth single from the album.
 The single is available in the 7" vinyl format, and as a digital download, and features a B-side titled "You're So Dark".
 On 6 December 2013, Arctic Monkeys released the B-side's official audio track onto YouTube.

 Music and composition

 "One for the Road" is a rock song with R&B influences.
 Featuring backing vocals from rock musician and Humbug producer Josh Homme, the song also features influences from Homme's band, Queens of the Stone Age.
 The song starts with high-pitched "woo" sounds performed by drummer Matt Helders and continues with "a bluesy chunky riff" and "Americana-tinged rockabilly twang."

 Music video

 A music video for the song, filmed in Mendota, Illinois, was released on 23 October 2013.
 It was shot in black-and-white, and directed by Focus Creeps, with whom the band previously worked on several videos in 2011 and 2012, including the NME Award-winning video for "R U Mine?".
 The video shows Arctic Monkeys guitarist Jamie Cook driving tractors in three-piece suits, the band striking poses in a cornfield, and a party featuring models and fireworks.

+On the video, Aaron Brown of Focus Creeps said: "It's really just a remake of "R U Mine?", but on a hi-fi camera, but then they have this lo-fi cars, which are tractors."